edgefarm/edgefarm/docs/knowledge-base/gettingstarted/example-application.md

 * A `producer` that run on one or more edge nodes.
 It is a very simple application that produces simulated sensor data.
 * A `consumer` that run on cloud nodes and consume the sensor data.
 The consumer is a basic web application that can be viewed in a browser.

-Both parts are connected to the `EdgeFarm.network`.
+Both parts are connected to the `edgefarm.network`.
 The producer drops the generated data in a stream that is buffered locally on the Edge Node.
 Note, that the producer can run on many edge nodes, each collecting data individually.
 As long as the Edge Devices are connected, the consuming part of the network aggregates the data from all Edge Nodes and puts them into another stream running in the cloud.
 The `consumer` application reads this stream and provides the data via the web browser.

 The following picture shows the overall architecture of the example: